-Private George W. Talbot, 2347, King's Own Yorkshire Light Infantry, 1st/4th Battalion
+Private George W. Talbot, 2347, 1st/4th Battalion, King's Own Yorkshire Light Infantry

-George William Talbot was born in Ossett in 1889 the eldest child of thirteen children born to Charles Talbot and his wife Jane (nee Canavan) who married in the December quarter of 1887 in the Dewsbury area.
+George William Talbot was born in Ossett on the 2nd July 1888, and baptised at Christ Church, South Ossett on the 26th August 1888.
+He was the eldest child of thirteen children born to coal miner Charles Talbot and his wife Jane (nee Canavan) who married in the December quarter of 1887 in the Dewsbury area.
 Tragically, seven of those children died before April 1911.

 In 1891, Netherton born coal miner, Charles Talbot and his wife and two young sons, including George William, were living on South Parade in South Ossett.
 By 1901, the Talbots had left Ossett and were living in Ashington, Northumberland now with three children, including 12 year-old George William.
 In 1911, the family had returned to Wakefield and were living at 28, West Street, Wakefield.

 George Talbot was married in Wakefield in April 1912 to Florence Hughes who was born in Castelford in 1889.
 At the time of Private Talbot's death his wife was living at 9, Princess Street, Wakefield.
 There were no children.

 George William Talbot’s army service record has not survived, but it is known that he enlisted at Ossett and joined the 1st/4th Battalion, King’s Own Yorkshire Light Infantry, with regimental service number 2347.
 George was a volunteer and embarked for France on the 13th April 1915.
 He was killed in action on the 7th September 1916 and posthumously awarded the 1914/15 Star and the British and Victory medals.